AlexWaygood/cpython/Doc/tutorial/modules.rst

 These two variables are only defined if the interpreter is in interactive mode.

-The variable ``sys.path`` is a list of strings that determines the interpreter's search path for modules.
+The variable :data:`sys.path` is a list of strings that determines the interpreter's search path for modules.
 It is initialized to a default path taken from the environment variable :envvar:`PYTHONPATH`, or from a built-in default if :envvar:`PYTHONPATH` is not set.
 You can modify it using standard list